Hamilton H-47: Surviving aircraft

 One H-47 remains flyable.
 N879H was auctioned after restoration in January 2010 and flew at the Oshkosh meeting in the Summer of 2010.
 It was later placed on display at the Historic Flight Foundation in Spokane, Washington.
+N879H was acquired by the Fountainhead Antique Auto Museum in Fairbanks, Alaska, to be displayed in their museum beginning in 2026.

 The unrestored fuselage of NC7791 is on display at Alaska Aviation Museum in Anchorage, Alaska.